 - Successfully manage varying work habits, communication styles, and motivators

-- Develop greater personal influence and impact with generations below or above you
+- Develop greater personal influence and impact on the generations before or after yours

-- Set a common approach and understanding for a collaborative workplace
+- Establish a common approach for a collaborative workplace.

-This program designed is for managers and professionals at any level looking for “win-win” solutions in a generationally diverse workforce.
-It is particularly useful for anyone looking for approaches to better manage and work with those from a different generation, whether younger or older.
+This program is designed for managers and professionals at any level who need win-win solutions for a generationally diverse workforce.
+It is particularly useful for anyone seeking better management approaches to/for use with workers from a diﬀerent generation, either younger or older.

 Topics covered during the program

-- Defining Millennials (Generation Y), Generation X and Baby Boomers
+- Define Millennials (Generation Y), Generation X and Baby Boomers

-- Understanding distinctive qualities of duty, drive, reward, and more
+- Understand the distinctive qualities of duty, drive, reward, and more

-- Practices that positively impact a worker’s sense of duty
+- Learn practices that positively impact a worker’s sense of duty

 - Best practice examples to increase motivation